prefix-dev/pixi/docs/reference/cli.md

 1. `<COMMAND>`: The command to run.

 #### Options:
-* `-s, --spec <SPECS>`: Matchspecs of packages to install.
+* `--spec <SPECS> (-s)`: Matchspecs of packages to install.
 If this is not provided, the package is guessed from the command.
-* `-c, --channel <CHANNELS>`: The channel to install the packages from.
+* `--channel <CHANNELS> (-c)`: The channel to install the packages from.
 If not specified the default channel is used.
 * `--force-reinstall` If specified a new environment is always created even if one already exists.

 ```shell